Roofing Takeoffs 101: All You Need to Know to Get it Right!

 3. Material Quantities

-Essential materials like membranes, insulation, fasteners, flashing, and adhesives must be calculated precisely.
+Essential materials, such as membranes, insulation, fasteners, flashing, and adhesives, must be calculated precisely.
 Be sure to factor in some waste for cuts and offcuts, especially on complicated roof designs.
 This step is crucial in determining the project’s overall cost.

 4. Special Roofing Features